instana/openapi/spec/descriptions/tagSyntheticSettings.md

   The playbackCapability object has the following properties:
   - **syntheticType** Different types of synthetic tests that can be executed at this location.
     Possible values are HTTPAction, HTTPScript, BrowserScript, WebpageAction, and WebpageScript.
-    The values correspond to the syntheticType parameter available in the createSyntheticTest endpoint.
+    The values are corresponding to the syntheticType parameter available in the createSyntheticTest endpoint.
-  - **browserType** Different types of supported Web browser when creating synthetic tests for  WebpageAction and WebpageScript.
+  - **browserType** Different types of supported Web browsers when creating synthetic tests for  WebpageAction and WebpageScript.
     Currently, only firefox is supported
 - **geoPoint** An object includes the longitude, latitude, country name, and city name properties of a location.
 - **popVersion** PoP's version